-Lynn Valinetz spent her 36 year teaching career as a public Montessori teacher at IPS Rousseau McClellan School #91 and has now been retired for two years.
+Lynn Valinetz spent her 36-year teaching career as a public Montessori teacher at IPS Rousseau McClellan School #91 and has now been retired for four years.
 Lynn completed her undergraduate and graduate work at Indiana University, but she considers her Montessori Certification work at Xavier University as the highlight of her education.
 She now spends her time tutoring children through the Orton-Gillingham method and supporting teachers who are going through Montessori certification training.

 Ms. Frantz graduated with a Bachelor of Arts in History (Magna Cum Laude and with Honors), and a minor in French from the University of New Hampshire in 2000.
 She completed her Master of Arts in European History at the University of Wisconsin-Madison in 2003.
 Ms. Frantz and her husband, Ted, moved to Indianapolis in 2003 and have raised their two boys in Broad Ripple.
 Her oldest son, Colin, was a member of Village Montessori's inaugural class in 2010 and her son Alex followed his education at Village Montessori to Rousseau McClellan Montessori School #91.
 Ms. Frantz is employed by Village Capital Corporation as a developer of affordable housing.
 She has worked at Pedcor since 2004 and also serves as Vice President, Assistant Secretary, and Senior Compliance Officer of Pedcor's two bank holding company structures.
 In that role, Ms. Frantz is responsible for board meetings, board minutes and consents, and banking regulatory compliance for the holding companies.
 She is an active member of the School #91 MPTA and has served on the school's silent auction committee and as Treasurer.
 She is excited to serve on Village Montessori's Board of Directors as the Secretary to help ensure Village stays true to the Montessori method and the spirit in which it was created in 2010